DanielAlvarez2/mern-olea/README.md

 Netlify: wait for deploy to go live
 navigate to Netlify URL/test

-ADD ENVIRONMENT VARIABLES TO NETLIFY ACCOUNT:
+ADD ENVIRONMENT VARIABLES TO RENDER ACCOUNT:
-Project Configuration > Environment Variables  > Add a variable > Import from a .env file
+Manage > Environment > Edit  > \+ Add > From .env
 Command + C > Command + V
-CLOUDINARY_CLOUD_NAME=dosst0owt
-CLOUDINARY_API_KEY=131427865653845
-CLOUDINARY_API_SECRET=
-Check box "Contains secret values"
-Import variables

-Add a single variable:
+Add variables
-Key: NODE_ENV
-Value: production
-Create variable
+Save, rebuild, and redeploy

 LESS THAN 3 HOURS TO COMPLETE